Joni Ernst: Tenure

-Ernst was sworn into the United States Senate on January 3, 2015 and thus became Iowa's first new U.S. senator since Tom Harkin in 1985.
-She delivered the official Republican response to the State of the Union on January 20.Kim, Seung Min (January 20, 2015) – "Joni Ernst's Response: Congress Is 'Back to Work'".
-POLITICO.
-Retrieved January 21, 2015.
+Ernst was sworn into the United States Senate on January 3, 2015, and thus became Iowa's first new U.S. senator since Tom Harkin in 1985.
+She delivered the official Republican response to the State of the Union on January 20.

-In May 2016, Chris Cilizza put Ernst on his short list of possible vice presidential running mates for Donald Trump to become the 45th President of the United States.
+In May 2016, Chris Cillizza put Ernst on his short list of possible vice presidential running mates for Donald Trump to become the 45th President of the United States.
 Other media outlets also mentioned her as a possible benefit to Trump's campaign.
-On June 16, Ernst said no one had "reached out" to her and that she was content with this.
+On June 16, Ernst said no one had "reached out" to her about a vice-presidential nomination.
 On July 4, she and Trump met privately.
 Trump selected Governor Mike Pence of Indiana on July 15.

 In 2016, Ernst and other Republican senators introduced "Sarah's Law" in honor of Sarah Root, a 21-year-old student in Omaha who was killed in a street racing crash earlier that year.

 In 2017, Ernst asked Secretary of Defense nominee James Mattis whether he would pledge to cut wasteful spending and stop sexual assault in the military, to which Mattis agreed.

 In March, after photographs of nude female soldiers were posted on Facebook, Ernst said that this "type of activity creates a culture that leads to sexual assault."
 At a press conference two weeks later, she asked Congress to pass a law requiring people to immediately report suspected sexual assault at government facilities.

 Ernst was elected vice chair of the Senate Republican Conference in November 2018.

 On the initiation of the 116th United States Congress in 2019, Ernst became the first female Republican to be appointed to the Senate Judiciary Committee, along with Marsha Blackburn.